 However, if your engine is old, never use engine oils that are thinner, you need to have enough lubrication in the engine to have less heat and less wear and tear of engine parts.
 Also, note that the older engines burn the engine oil and if you have thin oil in the chamber it will be eaten up more quickly.
 You can have engine oils with gradings like 10W-40, and 20W-50.

-If you are living in Sindh, or Punjab and wants to travel to northern regions, remember that you can alter the number that comes before W according to the climate but never play with the second number.
+If you are living in Sindh, or Punjab, and want to travel to northern regions, remember that you can alter the number that comes before W according to the climate but never play with the second number.
 For example, if you use 10W-40, you can have 0W-40.

 Mineral, Semi-Synthetic or Synthetic